Make Sense of Your Free Credit Scores

 Is your shirt size medium or large?
 How about your dress size?
 Or your shoe size?
-Very often, your size is different based on the brand.
+Very often, your size depends on what store you’re shopping in.
 Believe it or not, the same goes for your credit scores.
 They’re different depending on where you get them from.
 I’ll show you how to make sense of your free credit scores, how they’re calculated, and which ones are more meaningful than others.

 What is a Credit Score?

 Your credit score is a 3 digit number that represents your creditworthiness to lenders.
 The higher the number, the more creditworthy you are.
 This score is derived from all of the data that’s in your credit report.
 Feed the data into the scoring model and the model spits out a number.
 Simple, right?
 One 3-digit number, right?
 Well, not exactly.

 It starts with the fact that the data input into the scoring model can come three different sources: Equifax, Experian, or TransUnion.
 Each of these credit bureaus may have slightly different data, so the score that is based on your Equifax report can be different from the score that’s based on your TransUnion report–different inputs lead to different results.